 Myanmar army blocks bid to slash parliamentary power base

-Myanmar's military on Tuesday quashed proposals in parliament that would mean its MPs relinquish power, in a vote pitting the armed forces in open opposition against Aung San Suu Kyi as elections loom.
-The vote was the climax of a year of fierce debates between MPs as the civilian government attempted to reform the constitution and reduce the military's stranglehold on parliament.
+Myanmar's military has quashed proposals in Parliament that would mean its MPs relinquish power, in a vote pitting the armed forces in open opposition against Aung San Suu Kyi as elections loom.
+The vote on Tuesday was the climax of a year of fierce debates between MPs as the civilian government attempted to reform the constitution and reduce the military's stranglehold on Parliament.

 Crucially, it holds a quarter of parliamentary seats, effectively giving it a veto over any legislation.
 Suu Kyi's ruling National League for Democracy (NLD) has been fighting for reforms of the military-scripted 2008 constitution.

-In the end, it was voted down by 633 votes to 404.
+But only 404 out of 633 MPs voted for the change, not enough to pass the 75 percent threshold needed.
 NLD MP Aung Thein told AFP his party had anticipated the loss but had a duty to live up to its pledges to voters ahead of its landslide victory in 2015.

 "We would like the people to know we tried," he said.
 Emotions have been at fever pitch on both sides with rallies of both nationalists supporting the military and Suu Kyi's followers calling for reform.